VedaWebProject/Tekst/docs/content/concepts.md

 - create and propose new resources for publication
 - evaluate, compare and improve data created by other community members
 - publish curated datasets to the broader public (which is a decision of the party operating the platform)
-- offer different ways for accessing the data, like browsing data units along the texts structure, extensive search functionalities or exporting datasets in various formats
+- offer different ways for accessing the data, like browsing contents along the texts structure, extensive search functionalities or exporting datasets in various formats
 - maintain a close network of likeminded researchers

 ![collaboration flow](assets/collaboration_flow.png)